Probing the anomalous $tq\gamma$ couplings through single top production at the future lepton-hadron colliders: CROSS SECTIONS AND SENSITIVITY ANALYSIS

 where $\sigma_{NEW}$ is the total cross section of the process containing both the SM and the NP contributions and $ \delta=\frac{1}{\sqrt{N}} $ is the statistical error; $N=L_{int}\times BR \times \sigma_{SM}$ represents the number of SM events.
 In here, BR is the branching ratio of the W boson.
 We think of both leptonic and hadronic decay of the W boson in the final state of the process.
 For this reason, we take $BR(W\rightarrow \ell \nu_{\ell}; \ell=e,\mu) = 0.213$ for leptonic decay and $BR(W\rightarrow q q') = 0.676$ for hadronic decay.
-In Figs. 6-11, we present sensitivity limits on $BR(t\rightarrow q \gamma)$ for different center-of-mass energies as a function of integrated luminosities of the LHC-$\mu p$, the FCC-$\mu p$ and the SPPC-$\mu p$.
-In here, we plot Figs. 6, 8 and 10 by assuming that the W boson decays leptonic channel and Figs. 7, 9 and 11 by considering that the W boson decays hadronic channel.
+In Figs. 6-8, we present sensitivity limits on $BR(t\rightarrow q \gamma)$ for different center-of-mass energies as a function of integrated luminosities of the LHC-$\mu p$, the FCC-$\mu p$ and the SPPC-$\mu p$.
+In here, we plot Figs. 6-8 by assuming that the W boson decays via leptonic and hadronic channels.
 We understand from these figures that the hadronic decay channel is a little more sensitive to new physics than leptonic decay channel.
-Even though, these branching ratios for hadronic and leptonic decay channel are the same order magnitude with each other.
+Even though, these branching ratios for hadronic and leptonic decay channel are at the same order magnitude with each other.

+An important part of our analysis is the inclusion of theoretical uncertainties as there may be several experimental and systematic uncertainty sources in top quark identification.
+In our study, we consider the total systematic uncertainties of $0,3,5\%$.
+For leptonic and hadronic decay channels, limits at $95\%$ on the anomalous $\kappa_{tq\gamma}$ coupling through the process $\mu p \rightarrow \mu \gamma p \rightarrow \mu W b X$ at the LHC$-\mu$3000, the FCC$-\mu$1500 and the SPPC2-$\mu$1500, as well as for various integrated luminosity systematic errors of $0,3,5\%$ are given in Tables II-IV.
+Tables VII-X represent that the bounds with increasing $ \delta_{sys}$ values at the FCC-he are almost unchanged with respect to the luminosity values and for the center-of-mass energy values.
+The reason of this situation is $ \delta_{stat}$ which is much smaller than $ \delta_{sys}$.